 It is my absolute pleasure to welcome both children and parents to class 3W I, Miss White, am the class teacher and I am thrilled to be supported by Mrs Shaw.
-We also have the privilege of being joined by Miss Fort, who will be teaching in class on Thursday mornings.
+We also have the privilege of being joined by Mrs Spencer, who will be teaching in class on Thursday mornings.
 The 3W staff have a very exciting year planned and are very much looking forward to completing our team on Tuesday 5th September when we finally get to meet you all!
 For updates on our learning and important notices, please check this page regularly.
 An outline of this half term's curriculum can be found below ('Curriculum Clouds' PDF documents).
 In the meantime, please take note of the following:

 - Friday mornings - PE kit is essential.
 Every item must contain child's full name.